-Level 4 Level 5 Level 6 Level 6 Honours Degree terminology with care and presentations. accuracy.
+Level 4 Level 5 Level 6 Level 6 Honours Degree C3 Use the English (Or Welsh) language and subject specific terminology with care and accuracy.
+Prepare written documents, on-line communication and effective oral presentations.
 C4 Address obstacles to role performance as a student and identify/negotiate solutions to ensure targets are met.
 Make a personal and reasoned judgement based on an informed understanding of standard arguments in a subject specific area